Lee33333/hackbright.project/README.md

 <img src="/img/Logo.png">
 <h4>Everyone deserves a trustworthy doctor.
-Find Yours.</h4><br>
+Find Yours.</h4>

 Driven to solve a longstanding problem in her community, Daria created LGBT MD to connect lesbian, gay, bisexual, and transgender people to trained medical providers.
 Discover providers near you by searching by both location and type.
 Bookmark your favorites and text yourself their contact info.
-Contribute reviews and new providers to help others find the care they need.<br>
+Contribute reviews and new providers to help others find the care they need.

 [Screencast Demo of LGBT MD](http://youtu.be/j_h-nyEkpcI)